vinodkumarkuruva/Fusion/README.md

 ## Technologies

-- Backend: Flask, Flask-SQLAlchemy, Flask-Migrate
+- Flask
+- SQLAlchemy
+- Flask-Mail
+- Flask-JWT-Extended
+- Redis
-- Database: PostgreSQL
+- PostgreSQL (or any other preferred database)
 - Authentication: Flask-JWT-Extended

 ## Routes